ekinsigic/bluff/README.md

 # Oh so, what does it *actually* do?

-Lets say ou have a slider, and you want your slides to change with your browser history.
+Lets say you have a slider, and you want your slides to change with your browser history.

 You add the bluff.js file after your jquery file, then initiate the function: